Filsolu93/expenses/README.md

 Check out the demo but please be considerate and don't break it for others.

-It was inspired by the expense-manager by mitul45 and it uses the material web components and material icons.
+It was inspired by the expense-manager by mitul and it uses the material web components and material icons.

 Features
 Multiple accounts